Where to Stay in Seattle: A Complete Guide for First Timers

 Where NOT to Stay in Seattle

-Let’s talk about the places you should avoid, either because they just aren’t convenient for visitors, or because they’re not the nicest areas.
+Now that we’ve covered the places we would recommend staying, we wanted to talk about the places you should avoid, either because they just aren’t convenient for visitors, or because they’re not the nicest areas.

 The first place we’d avoid is Pioneer Square, which is a subsection of Downtown Seattle (which we very much do recommend, but would stay further north towards Pike Place Market).